autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 optionVar -stringValueAppend materialXLibraryNames "stdlib"
 ```

-Please note that library and per-node document loading are independent of each other.
-When a MaterialX document is loaded for a `MaterialXSurfaceNode` or `MaterialXTextureNode`, it imports elements from the libraries currently in memory which speeds up document loading.
+The loading of libraries and the loading of documents for `MaterialXSurfaceNode` or `MaterialXTextureNode` are independent of each other.
+In the latter case, the plug-in imports elements from the libraries currently in memory, which speeds up document loading.

 On the other hand, all libraries can be reloaded explicitly with the `reloadMaterialXLibraries` Maya command which does not affect the currently loaded documents.
 The updated libraries will be imported by documents loaded or reloaded afterwards.

 ## Resource Search Paths